microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 IDocumentQuery<dynamic> docQuery = null;
 ```

-We will modify it to create and send a DocumentDB query.
+We will modify it to create and send a DocumentDB SQL query.

 The query text from the page is passed into the action via the `query` variable.
 Change it to the following: